yashdiwan12/Obsidian-Project/README.md

 Light/Dark Theme: A modern user interface with a theme switcher for user preference.

-File Structure
+Project File Structure

-The project is organized into frontend, backend, and database components.
+Here is a visual breakdown of the project's file and folder organization.

 Obsidian-Project/
 │